Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### NTFS Volume Read-Write Access

 If you don't want to use commercial software to write to NTFS volumes, you can use the free open source package NTFS-3G.
 See the folder "NTFS-3G Setup" in this repository.
 The readme.txt file contains instructions.

+This can be used to mount NTFS as read/write and have this automount on start up.